arcaulfield/Tablut-AI-Agent/README.md

 * the amount of the opponent player's pieces on the board
 * the proximity of the king to the corner
-* the number of opponent pieces neighbouring the king This strategy is quite effective.
+* the number of opponent pieces neighbouring the king
+</ br/>
 Give it a try and see if you can beat it!